Blue whale penis: Specimen

-The Icelandic Phallological Museum has a portion of a blue whale's penis measuring 170 cm long and weighing 70 kg, which Iceland Review has dubbed "a real Moby Dick".
-The specimen is just the tip, as the entire organ, when intact, would have been about 5 m long and weighed about 350–450 kg, well above average for even a blue whale.
+The Icelandic Phallological Museum houses a fragment of a blue whale penis measuring 3 ft long, which Icelandic reviews have dubbed the "Big Penis".
+However, the Icelandic Phallological Museum houses a sperm whale penis fragment measuring 170 cm long and weighing 154 lb, suggesting the blue whale's penis isn't the largest.
+This sperm whale penis specimen is only the tip; if the entire organ were intact, it would have been around 5 m long and weighed around 400 kg, significantly larger than the average blue whale.
 By comparison, an adult elephant's penis is the largest penis of any land animal at 6 ft on average.